webJose/wj.ObjectComparer/README.md

 {
     //Maybe show the data in a red background.
 }
+else if (pcr.Result == ComparisonResult.PropertyIgnored)
+{
+    //Maybe you would like to log this or something.
+}
 else if (pcr.Result != ComparisonResult.Equal)
 {
     //Cover potential problems like property not found in object 2, or an exception raised during comparison.